Anuj579/car-finder-app/README.md

 ## 🚀 Features

 - View car listings in a responsive grid layout
+- Search cars by name, brand, fuel type, or seating
+- Filter by brand, price, fuel type, and seating capacity
+- Sort by price (low to high / high to low)
+- Pagination to navigate through cars
 - Add or remove cars from **wishlist** (saved in localStorage)
 - Live **wishlist count** in the navbar
+- Theme toggle (dark & light mode)
 - Toast notifications on adding/removing from wishlist
 - Smooth UI with blurred sticky navbar